wwd9135/wwd9135/README.md

 - **Networking**
   Being rebuilt from first principles.
 While I have prior academic experience, I’m revisiting fundamentals to ensure my understanding is solid from **endpoints → LAN → WAN**, with hands-on validation rather than memorisation.

-The aim isn’t to collect languages or buzzwords, but to build **real technical judgment**: knowing *why* something works, *where* it breaks, and *how* to design around that.
+My aim isn't to collect certs or buzzwords, but to develop my thinking, fundamental knowledge and resourcefulness so I can competantly solve any problem I'm faced with throughout my career.

 ---